 - Physical, occupational, and speech therapy

 - And more

-As the leading provider of elderly care in Salt Lake City, UT and surrounding areas, our home health care team is compassionate, background screened and available for as much or as little care as needed.
+As one of the leading Utah home health companies, our home health care team is compassionate, background screened and available for as much or as little care as needed.
 You can reach us online or call our care team at 1-877-I-NEED-CARE (1-877-463-3322) to learn more.
 See our full service area here.